tim-taylor/evobee-data/README.md

 The folders in this repository contain raw output files for each individual run of the simulation described in one of our papers.

-There are three output files associated with each run
+There are three output files associated with each run, as described in the following table.
+The three files for a given run have filenames starting with the same description [runname]-[timestamp]-[uid], where [runname] is a descriptive

 | filename | description |
 | -------- | ----------- |